BlackRock second-quarter profit falls 11 percent

 Excluding certain expenses, BlackRock earned $3.10 per share.
 On that basis, analysts, on average, expected $3.01, according to Thomson Reuters I/B/E/S.

-Shares of BlackRock dropped 0.6 percent to $175.05 on the New York Stock Exchange on Wednesday.
+Shares of BlackRock dropped 0.8 percent to $174.84 in midday trading on the New York Stock Exchange on Wednesday.
 The shares had lost 1 percent so far this year through Tuesday, trailing the 8 percent gain in the price of the Standard & Poor’s 500 Index.

 Reporting by Aaron Pressman in Boston; editing by Lisa Von Ahn, Jeffrey Benkoe and Gunna Dickson